-Partnership: an important aspect but still limited in practice
+Partnership: an important aspect but still limited in practice effectively.

-Partnership is the key to the implementation of structural policies, the aim being to ensure that all those involved in the preparation, implementation and evaluation of Community measures cooperate effectively.
 The application of the principle requires a clear definition of the respective tasks of each partner and the deployment of appropriate methods and instruments.
 The partnership approach has to balance the limits of coordination, the adoption of a global vision and the potential economies of scale realisable at a central level against the best understanding of local needs and the synergy and complementarity that can be achieved at a decentralised level.